RadioNinjaPirata/radioninjapirata.github.io/radio_powermetal.md

 # Power Metal

-Metaaaaaaaaaaaaaaaaaaaalll!!
+Metaaaaaaaaaaaaaaaaaaaalll!! :-D \m/

-Pure **Power Metal** screaming 24/7, on our radio on Spotify!
-Our radios are dynamic playlists that self regenerate every 2h with 40 new songs.
-Songs are selected randomly from the featured artists; full discographies are considered!
-[Read more about our project](https://radioninjapirata.github.io/).
+Get pure **Power Metal** screaming 24/7 with our radio-playlist on Spotify!

+**¡Remember!** Our radios are actually dynamic playlists which self regenerate every 2h with 40 new songs.
+Songs are selected randomly from the featured artists and we consider full discographies!
+[Read all about our project](https://radioninjapirata.github.io/).

-Listen to the radio bellow or [click in this direct link to Spotify](https://open.spotify.com/playlist/6DSEGEYJ8INKWqPsCC1UGU?si=V_UZ42fwTnePTci37LNuYQ).
+Tune in our radio-playlist bellow or [click in this direct link to Spotify](https://spoti.fi/3kjAOC2).

+If you like the Radio Ninja Pirata project, [consider supporting us on Patreon](www.patreon.com/radioninjapirata), we are giving our best to keep it running!

+<p><a href="https://www.patreon.com/bePatron?u=41040968" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script> </p>

 {% include spotifyPlaylist.html id="6DSEGEYJ8INKWqPsCC1UGU" %}